 The first building to open will be one of the most sustainable and technologically advanced in Australia.
 The 30,000sqm building, to be delivered in three 10,000sqm stages, has been uniquely designed by FJMT Architects, credited with the Charles Perkins Building at Sydney University and the Tyree Building at NSW.
 The first two floors will be home to Baiada’s state-of-the-art laboratories.

 The laboratories will be able to perform to PC3 investigations and the building will have uniquely interactive functions.
 It will be open to users on a fee for service basis.
-The first building will be operational by 2018.
+The first building will be operational in 2019.

 We welcome a range of local and international users from across the innovation ecosystem.
-Packages being designed to accommodate start-ups, venture capital, educational and research institutions, and multinational companies, to name a few, will be made available in early 2017.
+Packages are being designed to accommodate start-ups, venture capital, educational and research institutions, and multinational companies, to name a few, and will be made available in early 2018.

 We already have partners from many of these sectors planning to move to the site and deliver the knowledge jobs of the future including;